chennnnnyize-zz/Load-Forecasting-During-COVID-19/README.md

-# Load-Forecasting-During-COVID-19
+# Load Forecasting During COVID-19
-This is the code repo for [Using Mobility for Electrical Load Forecasting During the COVID-19 Pandemic](https://arxiv.org/abs/1707.09676)
+This is the code repo for [Using Mobility for Electrical Load Forecasting During the COVID-19 Pandemic](https://arxiv.org/abs/2006.08826)

 By Yize Chen, Weiwei Yang and Baosen Zhang,